Ghada-Smida/airbnb_sql_project/README.md

 GROUP BY host_is_superhost;

 ```
-**Objective:**  Profile Superhost performance.
+**Objective:**  Analyze the relationship between price and guest satisfaction for superhosts versus non-superhosts.
 ### 📅 Weekend vs. Weekday Dynamics
-## 18. How do prices and satisfaction differ between weekdays and weekends?
+## 17. How do prices and satisfaction differ between weekdays and weekends?
 ```sql
 SELECT is_weekend,
        ROUND(AVG(price), 2) AS avg_price,